 We know this situation is difficult.
 Many of us are going through circumstances we never thought we would experience.
-We will rise above this and we will emerge better than we were.
+We will rise above this and we will emerge from this better than we were.

-Remember, your Chamber team is here to help you and your business during this time.
+Remember the Crystal Lake Chamber team is here to help you and your business during this time.
 Do not hesitate to call or email us with your questions, concerns or ideas.
 We will continue to update our resources to serve you as this fluid situation develops.

 Thank you for your support and perseverance.
 We are resilient.

-We will rise.
+We will get through this together.

-Stronger.
-Better.
-Together